 You need to prepare annual accounts for Companies House at the end of your company financial year.
-Check how preparation of statutory accounts must meet accounting standards in United Kingdom.
+Check how preparation of statutory or abridged accounts must meet accounting standards in United Kingdom.

 Preparing 'statutory accounts' for a private limited company is the annual practice used to report business activities in the preceding year.